 In accordance with Article 2 of the BWM Convention, Parties thereto undertake to give full and complete effect to the provisions of the BWM Convention and the Annex in order to prevent, minimise and ultimately eliminate the transfer of harmful aquatic organisms and pathogens through the control and management of ships' ballast water and sediments.
+Parties to the BWM Convention also have the right to take, individually or jointly with other Parties thereto, and subject to certain conditions, more stringent measures for this purpose.
+More specific obligations of Parties to the BWM Convention can be separated into their flag State obligations (where appropriate), and their port or coastal State obligations.

-(44) UNEP/MAP-RAC/SPA.
+&lt;sup>44 UNEP/MAP-RAC/SPA.
 2008.
 Guidelines for Controlling the Vectors of Introduction into the Mediterranean of Non-indigenous Species and Invasive Marine Species.
 Ed.
 RAC/SPA, Tunis.
 18 pp.

-(45) UNEP/MAP-RAC/SPA.
+&lt;sup>45 UNEP/MAP-RAC/SPA.
 2008.
-Guide for Risk Analysis assessing the Impacts of the Introduction of Non-indigenous Species.
+Guide for Risk Analysis assessing the Impacts of the Introduction of Nonindigenous Species.
 Ed.
 RAC/SPA, Tunis.
 30 pp.